What Does Trauma Insurance Cover? Meaning and Definition

 4. And the claims process for a successful payout

-The definition of trauma insurance, its benefits, and how it differs from other insurance types are all covered in this article.
+This article covers the definition of trauma insurance, its benefits, and how it differs from other insurance types.

-An injured man discussing a trauma policy with an insurance employee
+An injured man discussing trauma cover with an insurance employee

 What is Trauma Insurance?

-Trauma insurance (also called critical illness insurance) is a type of insurance coverage intended to offer financial support in the form of a lump-sum payment to policyholders with serious medical conditions.
-Trauma insurance pays a lump-sum benefit to people suffering a serious injury or illness to help with medical expenses, lost income, and other related costs.
+Trauma insurance (also known as recovery insurance) is a type of insurance coverage intended to offer financial security through a lump-sum payment to policyholders with a serious medical condition.
+Trauma insurance pays a lump-sum benefit to people suffering a serious injury or illness to help with out-of-pocket medical expenses, lost income, and other related costs.

 Additionally, a trauma policy differs from other types of insurance, like income protection and life insurance, in that it primarily focuses on critical illnesses or injuries rather than providing income replacement or life cover.